Ents24/public-api-docs/blueprint/blueprint.md

             }

 # Group Event
-Available actions on the event resource.
+Available resources on the event endpoint.

 ### Genres [/event/genres]
 A list of all valid event genres.